mvishok/fastre/README.md

 This project is [MIT](https://github.com/mvishok/fastre/blob/master/LICENSE) licensed.

 ***
-_This README was generated with ❤️ by [readme-md-generator](https://github.com/kefranabg/readme-md-generator)_
+_This README was made using [readme-md-generator](https://github.com/kefranabg/readme-md-generator)_